FramePerfection/sm64_bruteforcers/README.md

 To build the repository, simply run "make".
 There exist targets for each module separately, for example "make fp_gwk".
-When building from Visual Studio Code, make sure to run your commands in "bash" terminal, **not** in the default Powershell.
+When building from Visual Studio Code, make sure to run your commands in a MinGW "bash" terminal (such as Git Bash), **not** in the default Powershell.

 A configuration for Visual Studio Code is provided as well.
 Adjust the MODULE_PATH define in c_cpp_properties.json for proper intellisense support on whichever module you are currently working on.